Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

 ```
 With the above results, enter the values to <b>Settings</b> -> <b>Cloud and Virtualization</b> -> <b>Kubernetes</b>

+1. Give a name for the connection eg. GKE K8S
-1. Enter in your Kubernetes API URL Target
+2. Enter in your Kubernetes API URL Target
-2. Enter in the Kubernetes Bearer Token
+3. Enter in the Kubernetes Bearer Token
-3. Disable "Require valid certificates for communication with API server"
+4. Disable "Require valid certificates for communication with API server"
-4. Add another event field selector
+5. Add another event field selector
-5. User the below for the field selector name
+6. User the below for the field selector name
 ``` bash
 Non Node events
 ```
-6. User the below for the Field selector expression
+7. User the below for the Field selector expression
 ``` bash
 involvedObject.kind!=Node
 ```
+8. Save and Click on Connect

 :arrow_up: [Back to TOC](/README.md) :arrow_left: [Prev](../lab2/README.md)   :arrow_right: [Next](../lab4/README.md)